bill7pearl/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Portfolio: setup and mobile first
-> This is the second project in Microverse journey found in Week 1 Day 3, It emphasizes using the Flexbox properties in CSS.
+> This is the second project in Microverse journey found in Week 1 Day 3, It emphasizes using the Flexbox & Grid properties in CSS, responsive design and Javascript.
+> Here a presentation video of the project: https://www.loom.com/share/849a95dc92734f40b8b116a8666f8f45

 ## Live demo
 https://bill7pearl.github.io/portfolio